 The Clean Power Plan's core flexibility encourages innovation and tailoring.
 We appreciate EPA's commitment to allow the states to have flexibility to use multiple tools and to innovate in their approaches to cut carbon emissions.
 The Plan encourages innovation and the use of cleaner energy sources for electricity generation.
 The Plan encourages strategies to improve energy efficiency, which could decrease the need to burn fossil fuels.
-Many of our organizations, particularly those with state chapters, intend to support the states adopting plans and systems that will provide the greatest reduction in carbon emissions to protect public health.
+We will work with our state-based charters to support the states adopting plans and systems that will provide the greatest reduction in carbon emissions to protect public health.